Main Tera Hero: Development

-Ekta Kapoor producer confirmed her big budget movie in January 2013 as she bought the rights for her next venture from Telugu film Kandireega for ₹20 million.
+Ekta Kapoor producer confirmed her big budget movie in January 2013 as she bought the rights for her next venture from the Telugu film Kandireega for ₹20 million.
 Production team wants the movie to capture it as a modern-day Himmatwala with a treatment like The Wedding Crashers.
 Nargis Fakhri dubbed in her own voice over for the first time in a Hindi language film which was stopping her due to language barriers.

 Casting

 Balaji Motion Pictures approached Varun Dhawan, Ileana D'Cruz and Nargis Fakhri as the main leads for the film and it was confirmed.

 Filming

 Initial filming began on 5 July 2013, the filming locations include Bangalore, Bangkok and London.
 Next schedule commenced in Bangkok October 2013 with the main cast.
 Number of songs for the movie has been choreographed by Bosco-Caesar in Bangkok.
 Anupam Kher was seen alongside main cast in a supporting role.